The Perfect Weekend In Toronto – 3 Day Itinerary

 Where To Stay In Toronto

 My favourite part of Toronto is the Parkdale and Queen Street West neighbourhoods.
 This is where I’ve spent most of my time but I like it because it has a unique identity and is a little more “gritty” than the main areas of Downtown Toronto.
 You’ll find this is where a lot of local’s hang out.
 Not only is there an abundance of amazing bars and restaurants but it’s also home to some of the quirkiest shops!
-There are some fabulous boutique hotels in this area including The Drake and Gladstone Hotel.
+There are some fabulous boutique hotels in Toronto including The Drake and Gladstone Hotel.
 If you’re looking for hostels the Parkdale Hostellerie is a good option.

 Alternatively if you’d like to stay further out of the city to save some $$$ the Holiday Inn Yorkdale is another great option.
 I’d only recommend this hotel if you have a car because public transport in this area is scarce, but it does have fantastic shops including the Yorkdale Mall.